syntaxsurge/skillvesta-base/README.md

 - A Convex project (`npx convex dev` will prompt you to create or link one)
 - A Coinbase Developer Platform or Quickstart API key for OnchainKit
 - A treasury wallet on Base (test with Base Sepolia) holding or receiving USDC
+- A Base Sepolia wallet funded with testnet USDC and native ETH for gas

 ## Installation